By Jim Ferri

 If you’d rather stay closer to the border and relish a good fireworks competition, you’ll likely enjoy the Honda Celebration of Light (July 27–August 3, 2013) in Vancouver, BC or the Loto-Québec International Fireworks Competition (one show per week, June 22–August 3) in Montréal.

-There are also exciting aerial exhibits at British Columbia’s Abbotsford International Airshow (August 9–11), The Canadian International Air Show (September 1–3) in Toronto, Atlantic Balloon Fiesta (September 6–8)in Sussex, NB and the International Balloon Festival of St-Jean-sur-Richelieu (August 10–18) in Quebec.
+There are also exciting aerial exhibits at British Columbia’s Abbotsford International Airshow (August 9–11), The Canadian International Air Show (September 1–3) in Toronto, and Atlantic Balloon Fiesta (September 6–8)in Sussex, NB.